wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/3-exercise-create-custom-teams-personal-tab.md

 To download the project, select **Finish** > **Test and distribute** in the left pane in App Studio.
 Then select **Download**.

 > [!CAUTION]
-> Be careful if you chose to update the manifest.json file in your project with the one in the package downloaded from App Studio.
+> Be careful if you chose to update the **manifest.json** file in your project with the one in the package downloaded from App Studio.
 >
-> The manifest file in your project contains placeholder strings that are updated by the build and debugging process that's replaced when you test the project. using placeholder strings simplifies the development and debugging process.
+> The manifest file in your project contains placeholder strings that are updated by the build and debugging process that's replaced when you test the project.
+Using placeholder strings simplifies the development and debugging process.
 >
-> For instance, the placeholder `{{HOSTNAME}}` is replaced with the hosting URL of the app each time the package is re-created.
+> For example, the placeholder `{{HOSTNAME}}` is replaced with the hosting URL of the app each time the package is re-created.
 >
-> So you might not want to completely replace the existing manifest.json file with the file generated by App Studio.
+> So you might not want to completely replace the existing **manifest.json** file with the file generated by App Studio.

 ## Install and test the Microsoft Teams app